-This CWPP Update will provide the Cowichan Valley Regional District (CVRD) with a framework that can be used to review and assess areas of identified high fire risk within the CVRD North Zone.
-Additionally, the information contained in this report should help to guide the development of emergency plans, emergency response, evacuation plans, communication and education programs (including FireSmart), bylaw development in areas of fire risk, and the management of potentially hazardous forest lands adjacent to the community.
+The CWPP Update will provide the Cowichan Valley Regional District (the CVRD) with a framework that can be used to review and assess areas of identified high fire risk within the CVRD Central Zone.
+Additionally, the information contained in this report should help to guide the improvement and/or development of emergency plans, emergency response, evacuation plans, communication and education programs (including FireSmart), bylaw development in areas of fire risk, and the management of potentially hazardous forest lands adjacent to the community.

 Wildfire management requires a multi-faceted approach for greatest efficacy and risk reduction outcomes.
-A total of 47 strategic recommendations are summarized in Table 1 below.
-In addition, these recommendations are included and more thoroughly discussed in their appropriate sections within the document.
-Because the area of interest extends outside the CVRD boundary onto private land and therefore outside CVRD jurisdiction, the District's role in some instances may be limited to an influencing role, while in others, recommendations can be directly implemented by the CVRD.
-Ultimately, the recommendations within this plan should be considered a toolbox of options to help reduce the wildfire threat to the community.
-There is no one course of action or combination of actions that is the singular answer to the challenge of wildfire risk in communities; the CVRD must further prioritize based on resources, strengths, constraints, and availability of funding, regularly updating prioritizations and courses of action as variables and circumstance change through time.
+A total of 60 strategic recommendations are summarized in Table 1 below.
+These recommendations are more thoroughly discussed in their corresponding sections within the document.
+Because the area of interest (i.e., study area) extends outside the CVRD boundary onto private land- and therefore outside CVRD jurisdiction-the CVRD's role may be limited in some instances to that of an influencer, while in others, recommendations can be directly implemented by the CVRD.
+Ultimately, the recommendations within this strategy should be viewed as a toolbox of options to help reduce the wildfire threat to the community.
+There is not one combination or singular course of action which is the answer; the CVRD will have to further prioritize based on resources, strengths, and constraints, while regularly updating and reviewing the prioritization and courses of action as variables change over time.